 Brexit is influencing the United Kingdom as a place to conduct clinical trials.
 The European Union's regulatory environment for clinical trials is being harmonized as part of the Clinical Trial Regulations, which took effect in January 2022, but it is currently unclear as to what extent the United Kingdom will seek to align its regulations with the European Union.
-Updated clinical trial legislation in the United Kingdom is currently under public consultation.
+Updated clinical trial legislation in the United Kingdom was under public consultation in 2022 but the MHRA is yet to publish the outcome of such consultation.
 Failure of the United Kingdom to closely align its regulations with the European Union may have an effect on the cost of conducting clinical trials in the United Kingdom as opposed to other countries and/or make it harder to seek a marketing authorization for our product candidates on the basis of clinical trials conducted in the United Kingdom.